FilippoO2/Quantized-Training-of-SD3/README.md

 python run_trained.py
 ```

-You can adjust the balance between the original and fine-tuned model by changing lora_scale.
+You can adjust the balance between the original and fine-tuned model by changing `lora_scale` in `run_trained.py`.
 Increasing the value of the scale produces results more similar to the fine-tuned examples, whereas a lower scale value returns an image more similar to the base SD3 Medium output.

 Adapted from [diffusers](https://github.com/huggingface/diffusers).